 Borchers performed pigment dispersions evaluations at 3% active dispersant on 70% pigment loading.
 Dispersions were screened for the following properties:

 Figure 1. shows a commercially available TiO2 dispersion used in the adhesive market.
 The goal was to maintain the rheological profile of the commercial dispersion.
 When added into the final formulation, it provides the ideal viscosity for application at high film thicknesses.
 Borchi Gen 0650 was able to match the commercially available product, making it a viable dispersant additive for TiO2 in adhesives.

 Figure 1: Borchi Gen 0650 gives an identical rheological profile compared to the commercially available dispersion

 When dispersions are made in production and added later to the final system, it is extremely important to ensure stability over time.
-This is evaluated by placing the dispersion in a 50°C oven for 2 weeks.
+This is evaluated by placing the dispersion in a 50°C oven for two weeks.
 After this time, they should be evaluated for settling performance and viscosity change.

 Figure 2. shows that neither the control nor the Borchi Gen 0650 dispersion showed any signs of syneresis or settling after heat age stability.
 In the case of the commercially available solution, there was a slight viscosity increase at low shear viscosity (Figure 3).

 The same property was observed with the dispersion sample using Borchi Gen 0650.
-This means that the dispersion made using the Borchers dispersant for TiO2 in adhesives is stable over time.
+This means that the dispersion made using the Borchers dispersant for TiO2 is stable over time.
 Thus, there should be no issues upon storage.